 Staff anesthesiologists are assigned one-on-one with the residents for each cardiac surgical procedure.
 The junior residents (CA-1 and CA-2) have a two-month rotation in cardiac anesthesia.
-They are expected to evaluate all assigned cases and discuss them with staff members.
+They are expected to evaluate all assigned cases and discuss them preoperatively with staff members.
 At the end of this rotation, the resident should be facile with the insertion and use of pulmonary artery catheters and comfortable with the principles of hemodynamic management of cardiac surgical patients.

+St. Elizabeth's provides full training in obstetric anesthesia.
+New residents are taught the physiologic and pharmacologic characteristics of parturient patients.
 CA-1 residents are assigned to the obstetric suite for a one-month rotation during which they administer all the anesthetics requested.
 Lectures and case conferences on obstetric anesthesia take place throughout the year.
 All residents have additional experience in administering obstetric anesthetics as part of their on-call responsibilities during their tenure at St. Elizabeth's Medical Center.

 Most cesarean sections are performed with the patient under spinal anesthesia, whereas most of the vaginal deliveries in which anesthesia is used involve an epidural block.

 Critical Care/Intensive Care

-The Lahey Clinic, located approximately 15 miles from St. Elizabeth's Medical Center, is the site for ICU training.
-Typically, residents are scheduled for a two-month rotation during the second year with an additional month in the third year.
-The Department of Surgical Critical Care is truly multidisciplinary, comprised of three physicians representing anesthesiology, surgery, and internal medicine/pulmonary medicine.
-The members of the department are responsible for providing 24-hour-a-day staff coverage in an 18-bed surgical intensive care unit.
-They offer a stimulating educational environment for fellows, residents, medical students, nurses and paramedical personnel.
-The anesthesia resident rotation is specifically designed to provide a broad clinical experience in the care of the critically ill and injured patient.
-The educational program consists of daily bedside teaching, organized didactic lectures, and directed study, utilizing recommended texts and an assigned reading list.
-On completion of the rotation, the resident will have acquired the fundamental knowledge and technical skills necessary to diagnose and manage acute life-threatening single-organ dysfunction as well as complex multisystem failure.
+Residents are scheduled for two one-month rotations during the second year with an additional month in the third year if desired.
+One month will be at St. Elizabeth’s Medical Center and one will be at the Lahey Clinic, located approximately 15 miles from St. Elizabeth's Medical Center.
+These ICU experiences offer a stimulating educational environment for fellows, residents, medical students, nurses and paramedical personnel.
+The anesthesia resident rotation is specifically designed to provide a broad clinical experience in the care of the critically ill surgical and injured patients.
+The educational program consists of daily bedside teaching with an emphasis on POCUS skills, organized didactic lectures, and directed study, utilizing recommended texts and an assigned reading list.
+On completion of the rotations, the resident will have acquired the fundamental knowledge and technical skills necessary to diagnose and manage acute life-threatening single-organ dysfunction as well as complex multisystem failure.